 Games at 1xBit.com

 1xBit.com offers 33 different games to bet on.
-These include the usual big boys of US Powerball and Mega Lotto, down to Canada’s 7/49, Singapore’s 6 Ball and a variety of the European lotteries.
+These include the usual big boys of US Powerball and Mega Lotto, down to Canada’s 7/49, Singapore’s 6 Ball, and a variety of European lotteries.
 Winnings are based on the official results from the jackpot down to (in some cases) paying out on choosing the correct bonus ball.
 But, payouts are in mBT.
 Buying in also involves purchasing bitcoin through one of the suppliers listed.

 Let’s Talk Bitcoin

 1xBit.com lists about 44 different sites to purchase mBT.
 As far as I can figure, mBT refers to a division of bitcoin though it’s not usually published in that format.
 I talked to Ixbit.com/en/lotto to try and get a handle on what the actual value was, and they will not discuss it.
 What I found confusing is most sites use the abbreviation mBTC versus mBT.
 I’m not sure about the rest of you, but if I’m playing lotteries online, I want to know exactly what I’m going to get.
 According to 1xbit.com, the term mBT is in fact milli-bit-coin hence 1,000th of a bitcoin.
 Surfing through the different lotteries, I couldn’t make heads or tails on what I’d win.
 Hey, I’m not a mathematician.